python/cpython/Doc/library/base64.rst

    For more information about the strict base64 check, see :func:`binascii.a2b_base64`

-   Raises an :exc:`AssertionError` if the length of *altchars* is not 2.
+   May assert or raise a :exc:`ValueError` if the length of *altchars* is not 2.

 .. function:: standard_b64encode(s)